Types Of Voice Disorders Therapy Korea

 How can vocal fold paralysis be treated?

-The treatment of unilateral vocal fold paralysis and voice disorder therapy started a long time ago.
+The treatment of unilateral vocal fold paralysis and voice disorders therapy started a long time ago.

 In 1911, Dr. Wilhelm Brunings first started the treatment for paralyzed vocal folds by injecting paraffin to the paralyzed vocal fold muscle.
-The method of voice disorder therapy was used mainly to treat vocal fold paralysis until the 1970’s, but it is no longer in use due to its side effect of forming granuloma.
+The method of voice disorders therapy in Korea was used mainly to treat vocal fold paralysis until the 1970’s, but it is no longer in use due to its side effect of forming granuloma.

 Later in 1915, Dr. Erwin Payr first developed the method of operating the thyroid cartilage which was a laryngeal structure.
 From then on, there was no systematic theory until 1950, and not many operations were performed.
 After Dr. Isshiki systematically established the operation of the laryngeal structure in 1974, thyroplasty became common.
 Another laryngeal structure operation is the arytenoid adduction, first performed to 12 patients by Dr. Slavit and Dr. Maragos in 1992.
 Recently the method of using thyroplasty and arytenoid adduction simultaneously is being attempted.